Ritwik-28/Directus/README.md

-# Directus Client React App
+<h1 align="center">Directus Client React App</h1>h1>

-This is a React application that fetches and displays content from a Directus API.
-The application allows users to filter content by program and company, and download images by clicking on them.
+<p align="justified">This is a React application that fetches and displays content from a Directus API.
+The application allows users to filter content by program and company, and download images by clicking on them.</p>

 ## Table of Contents